kubernetes/enhancements/keps/sig-auth/20191101-add-request-id-to-k8s-logs.md

 We'd like to resolve quickly for end users' problem.

-Tracking logs among each k8s component related to specific an API request is very tough work.
+Tracking logs among each Kubernetes component related to specific an user operation is very tough work.
 It is necessary to match logs with timestamps as hints.
-If multiple users throw many API requests at the same time, it is very difficult to track logs across each k8s component log.
-It is difficult that target user can not resolve end user's problem quickly in the above.
-Therefore, we'd like to add a new identifier which is unique to each API request.
+If multiple users throw many API requests at the same time, it is very difficult to track logs across each Kubernetes component log.

+It is difficult that support team in k8s Service Provider resolve end user's problem quickly in the above.
+Therefore, we'd like to add a new identifier which is unique to each user operation.
 This feature is useful for the following use cases:

 #### Case 1